-BOODZ is the entry gate into ROZ Gauntlet and shall be used for the majority of CAS aircraft to enter the ROZ.
+BOODZ is the entry gate into ROZ Gauntlet and shall be used for the majority of aircraft to enter ROZ Gauntlet.
 SHEZA and FIZZA will be used as tracking points to keep departing aircraft separated from ROZ Gauntlet.
 BACKD is an alternate entry gate from the north.
-CAS aircraft will be cleared at clearance delivery into ROZ Gauntlet as follows: "Cleared SHEZA - FIZZA - BOODZ A060, (departure type), Squawk (code).
+Aircraft will be cleared at clearance delivery into ROZ Gauntlet as follows: "Cleared SHEZA - FIZZA - BOODZ A060, (departure type), Squawk (code).
 Cleared ROZ Gauntlet block level (CAS block level)".